charleslemaux/keyboard-to-streamdeck/README.md

-# OpenGL x CSMFL
+# Keyboard x Streamdeck
-Working with CSFML, the official binding of the SFML library in C and openGL; render different scenes and handle events for low level software developpement.
+This program allows the user to rebind a keyboard and associate keys with lua scripts to re-create the feeling of a streamdeck.

 ###### This branch is for keyboard management / library only.